 Level Up with PEERS® is a program for Appalachian State University students who have difficulty with social communication and interaction, e.g., making and keeping friends, participating in conversation, handling disagreements, etc. This program includes weekly group and individual sessions to systematically teach and practice skills using the PEERS® Young Adult curriculum.
-For the Fall 2021 semester, all group and individual sessions will be held online.

 About the Program